Skip to main content

 Ask simple questions.

-Something as easy as, “How was today?” or “What’s on your mind?” opens the door to meaningful conversation.
-Let the words flow naturally.
+A gentle “How was today?” or “What’s been on your mind?” is often enough.
+These open the door without pressure, letting the conversation unfold naturally.

 End warmly.